Marver Hillel Bernstein

 He was a budget examiner for the federal government from 1942 to 1946, when he began his academic career at Princeton University.
 Bernstein taught for 25 years at Princeton, where he was the first dean of the Woodrow Wilson School of Public and International Affairs, from 1964 to 1969.

-Bernstein and his wife, Sheva, died tragically in a hotel fire outside Cairo, Egypt, in 1990.
+He and his wife, Sheva, died tragically in a hotel fire outside Cairo, Egypt, in 1990.
 He was 71 years old.